Diving & Marine Conservation in Thailand

 - Start dates: Flexible

 Our Diving & Marine Conservation Project in Thailand takes place along the beautiful Andaman Sea coast near Ao Nang and the surrounding islands.
-Volunteers receive PADI certified scuba diving courses and take part in breathtaking dives along the coral reefs.
+Volunteers receive PADI certified scuba diving courses and take part in dives along the beautiful coral reefs.

 Work on this project involves researching and protecting the coral reefs, tropical forests, and coastal areas.
 You can help with community education, beach and ocean clean-ups, and reforestation work.
 The diving is some of the best in the world and you'll have the chance to observe a wide variety of marine life, including turtles, rays, harmless reef sharks, and hundreds of species of multi-colored tropical fish.